ropensci/roweb/_posts/2017-06-07-unconf_projects_3.md

 ## `rcheatsheet`

 **Summary:**  RStudio pioneered the idea of having beautiful cheatsheets for R packages.
 Creating them however, is quite time consuming and requires effort to maintain as packages evolve.
-The `rcheatsheet` package makes it easy for any package author to quickly generate beautufil cheatsheets from a simple table stored on a Google sheet or a local table.
+The `rcheatsheet` package makes it easy for any package author to quickly generate beautiful cheatsheets from a simple table stored on a Google sheet or a local table.
 This short slide deck provides a [quick overview](https://gitpitch.com/ramnathv/rcheatsheet/master?grs=github&t=moon)

 ![R cheat sheet](https://i.imgur.com/JUC3Ljh.gif)